I know that chocolate depression cake doesn’t have the most joyful name. But one bite is enough to make you swoon.

-You can make a cake with no eggs and milk?
+All that without eggs and milk?
 It sounds impossible, but it’s true.
+Let’s dive in!

 Depression cake, also known as wacky cake, is an age-old dessert that goes way back into the Great Depression (hence the name).